 There are three different forms of snowshoes.

-The round shape is the recommended form for all levels of play, first of all for its control of the ball, so that novice players feel very comfortable with their racket, but also for the more advanced players who are comfortable with touch.
+The round shape is the recommended shape for all levels of play, first of all for its control of the ball, so that novice players feel very comfortable with their racquet, but also for more advanced players who are comfortable with the touch.

 The water drop shape is the best ratio between control and power, it is also recommended for all levels of play thanks to its great control and good power level.
 This is the most sold form currently.

 Finally, the diamond shape is for advanced players because it increases the power of the shot.
 These are mostly technical rackets with a fairly low sweetspot (Typing Zone).

 Most manufacturers sell the 3 models.
 Although some brands make the choice to bet only one or two forms.
 The Adidas Padel for example have the specificity to offer only diamond and round racquets,